timrwilliams/documentation/Platform Documentation.md

 Given that client requests don't hit your app directly, but are forwarded via the routing tier, you can't access the clients IP by reading the remote address.
 The remote address will always be the internal IP of one of the routing nodes.
 To make the origin remote address available the routing tier sets the `X-Forwarded-For` header to the original clients IP.

-### Proxy timeouts
+### Reverse Proxy timeouts

-In case of setting timeouts on the app server level, it might be important to consider that our routing tiers set timeouts on its own level as it follows:
+Our routing tiers come with a reverse proxy that accepts and forwards user requests to your application.
+To do this in an efficient way, we set strict timeouts to the read/ write operations.
+The values differ a little for the classic and our new routing tier.
+You can find them bellow.

- * __Connect timeout__ - timeout for the connection of your container.
-If your containers are up, but hanging then this timeout will not apply as the connection to the endpoints has been made.
+ * __Connect timeout__ - the time within a connection to your application has to be established.
+If your containers are up, but hanging then this timeout will not apply as the connection to the endpoints has been made already.
- * __Read timeout__ - timeout for the response of the containers.
+ * __Read timeout__ - time to retrieve a response from your application.
 It determines how long the routing tier will wait to get the response to a request.
-The timeout is established not for entire response, but only between two operations of reading.
+The timeout is established not for an entire response, but only between two operations of reading.
- * __Send timeout__ - timeout for the transfer of request to the containers.
-Timeout is established not on entire transfer of request, but only between two write operations.
-If after this time the container will not take new data, then routing tier will shutdown the connection.
+ * __Send timeout__ - maximum time beween two write operations.
+If your application does not take new data within this time, the routing tier will shutdown the connection.

 ### Requests distribution

-Both `*.cloudcontrolled.com` and `*.cloudcontrolapp.com` subdomains resolve in a round robin fashion to the current list of routing tier node IP addresses.
+Our smart [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) provides a fast and reliable service resolving domain names in a round robin fashion.
 All nodes are equally distributed to the three different availability zones but can route requests to any container in any other availability zone.
-To keep latency low, the routing tier tries to route requests to containers in the same availability zone unless none are available.
-Deployments running on --containers 1 (see the [scaling section](#scaling) for details) only run in one container and therefore only in one availability zone.
+To keep latency low, the routing tier tries to route requests to containers in the same availability zone unless none is available.
+Deployments running on --containers 1 (see the [scaling section](#scaling) for details) only run on one container and therefore are only hosted in one availability zone.

 ### cloudcontrolled.com Routing Tier

 #### Failover

-If a container is not available due to an underlying node failure or a problem with the code in the container itself, the routing tier automatically routes requests to the other available containers of the deployment.
+If a container is not available due to an underlying node failure or a problem with the code in the container itself, the routing tier automatically routes requests to another available container of the deployment.
 Deployments running on --containers 1 will be unavailable for a couple of minutes until a replacement container has been started.
 To avoid even short downtimes in the event of a single node or container failure set the --containers option to at least 2.

 #### Timeouts: